 Development of the National Source Tracking System includes information technology (IT) development and maintenance activities.
 When completely operational, the National Source Tracking System will be a web-based system that will allow licensees to meet the reporting requirements on-line with ease.
-This rulemaking establishes the regulatory foundation for the National Source Tracking System.
+This rulemaking imposes requirements on both NRC and Agreement State licensees and establishes the regulatory foundation for the National Source Tracking System.
+The National Source Tracking System is being developed and will be implemented under NRC's statutory authority to promote the common defense and security.